-- Rule 12.9.1 No regatta shall start unless the requisite safety plan and land- and water-based safety provisions are in place. - Bye-law to Rule 12.9.1 RowSA may remove a regatta from the South African regatta calendar if it is not satisfied that safety aspects at a regatta have been adequately adhered to. - Rule 12.9.2 A safety plan shall be in place for each regatta that identifies the safety officer, the land-based paramedics, the water-based safety boats pilots, the closest ambulance and rescue services and the closest medical facility to handle any medical emergencies.
+Rule 12.9.1 No regatta shall start unless the requisite safety plan and land- and water-based safety provisions are in place.

+Bye-law to Rule 12.9.1 RowSA may remove a regatta from the South African regatta calendar if it is not satisfied that safety aspects at a regatta have been adequately adhered to.

+- Rule 12.9.2 A safety plan shall be in place for each regatta that identifies the safety officer, the landbased paramedics, the water-based safety boats pilots, the closest ambulance and rescue services and the closest medical facility to handle any medical emergencies.
 The safety plan shall provide current telephone numbers for the identified officers and medical services and prescribe rescue protocols and procedures to be followed in an emergency.
 The safety plan shall additionally prescribe protocols and procedures to be followed off the water in the event of adverse weather with particular reference to lightning.
 This shall include the designation of venue specific "places of safety" adequate for number of competitors and anticipated spectators. - Rule 12.9.3 The safety plan shall be included with the regatta notice as distributed as well as published on the regatta website prior to the regatta and a hard copy furnished to the President of the Jury, the safety officer, the land and water-based safety officials prior to the commencement of the regatta.
-Clubs are responsible for the adherence to the safety plan by their athletes and supporters. - Rule 12.9.4 The following minimum land-based resources shall be available for the duration of the regatta: - a) One intermediate paramedic (I.L.S) and one basic paramedic (B.L.S) per 250 competitors, with cognizance being taken of the total number of people attending the regatta (rowers and spectators) and distance to the closest hospital. - b) Appropriate medical equipment, including resuscitation equipment, a saline drip, back board and neck brace, bandages and wound dressings and medication for ailments such as asthma, nausea, heat stroke, exhaustion, allergies and headaches. - c) Designated places of safety to be provided and clearly marked/signposted - Rule 12.9.5 The following minimum water-based resources shall be available for the duration of the regatta: - a) One rescue boat per 1000m of course. - b) One crew member per rescue boat with basic first aid training (Level 1 First Aid and CPR certified) - c) Life jackets for all rescue boat crew and an additional two for rescue purposes. - d) One rescue torpedo. - e) Communication devices (radio or cell phone) to contact the safety officer and President of the Jury. - f) A basic medical kit and safety blanket. - Rule 12.9.6 The safety officer and the land- and water-based safety officials are required to keep a log of any safety incidents or medical emergencies that occur during a regatta and provide written reports to the President of the Jury on completion of their duties.
+Clubs are responsible for the adherence to the safety plan by their athletes and supporters. - Rule 12.9.4 The following minimum land-based resources shall be available for the duration of the regatta: - a) One intermediate paramedic (I.L.S) and one basic paramedic (B.L.S) per 250 competitors, with cognizance being taken of the total number of people attending the regatta (rowers and spectators) and distance to the closest hospital. - b) Appropriate medical equipment, including resuscitation equipment, a saline drip, back board and neck brace, bandages and wound dressings and medication for ailments such as asthma, nausea, heat stroke, exhaustion, allergies and headaches. - c) Designated places of safety to be provided and clearly marked/signposted - Rule 12.9.5 The following minimum water-based resources shall be available for the duration of the regatta: - a) Two rescue boats for events longer than 1000m of course - b) A minimum of one rescue boat and a dedicated safety officer per 1000m of course alternatively two rescue boats. - c) One crew member per rescue boat with basic first aid training (Level 1 First Aid and CPR certified) - d) One rescue torpedo. - e) Communication devices (radio or cell phone) to contact the safety officer and President of the Jury. - f) A basic medical kit and safety blanket. - Rule 12.9.6 The safety officer and the land- and water-based safety officials are required to keep a log of any safety incidents or medical emergencies that occur during a regatta and provide written reports to the President of the Jury on completion of their duties.